onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 3. A demonstration of the toy map experiment with:

-   * explicit definitions of `Ttoy` and `Ftoy` families,
+   * explicit definitions of `Ttoy` and `Ftoy` families;
-   * tension distributions for each family across refinement levels,
+   * tension distributions for each family across refinement levels;
-   * analysis of robustness under allowed encoding changes.
+   * analysis of robustness under allowed encoding changes that stay within the same version of Q008.

 These steps remain at the effective layer.
 They do not expose any TU core rules or claim any progress toward proving or disproving the conjecture.